epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 ### Quick Guide

-* Quick developing and deployment:
+* Quick developing and deployment for demo:

    * Build your first machine learning service from Tensorflow Hub with Streamlit[`Streamlit Demo`](demo/simple/image_cls)